Mercy-Kangangi/SyriaTel-Customer-Churn-Project-/README.md

 # Conclusion

-> With the Decision Tree model, SyriaTel can now -Target high risk customers likely to churn through sending promotions and offers to retain them.
+With the Decision Tree model, SyriaTel can now
--Deploy better customer service strategies to meet the customer needs on time
+-Target high risk customers likely to churn through sending promotions and offers to retain them.
-- Increase customer retention and hence increase revenue retention
+-Deploy better customer service strategies to meet the customer needs on time -Increase customer retention and hence increase revenue retention